12 July 202416 minute read

 Timeline for compliance

-EU AI Act timeline for compliance
+EU AI Act_timeline for compliance_Design_V1GR

 Now that the AI Act has been published, its requirements will begin to take effect on a rolling basis over the next several years.